drmfinlay/todoist-org-mode/README.rst

 - Archived projects and sections are not included by default.
 There is an optional CLI ``-a`` / ``--include-archived`` argument and equivalent library function parameters that can be used to include archived projects and sections.
-If these are used, archived projects and sections will be tagged with ``:IS_ARCHIVED:`` and output in roughly their original positions as if they were never archived.
+If these are used, archived projects and sections will be tagged with ``:ARCHIVED:`` and output in roughly their original positions as if they were never archived.
 They will not be filed under a separate heading.

 License